Sage-Bionetworks/synapseAnnotations/synapseAnnotations/README.md

 Examples of functioning Schema.org schemas: data/NFSchema.jsonld (contains all NF related classes).

+## Converting existing annotations to JSON Schemas directly

+The `convert_to_json_schema.R` script converts all of our annotation term definitions to JSON Schema.
+These can then be used as the building blocks of a JSON Schema.
+Note that in order to retain information about the source and description of each term, this script defines enumerated values as separate `"const"` items rather than a simple enumerated list.
+Thus the resulting schemas are somewhat more complex than will ultimately be necessary when this information is captured in the schema.org source.

+The `schemas/handcrafted-schemas/` subfolders have examples of schemas for AMP-AD and NF that can serve as useful examples to guide development of auto-generated schemas.

 ## Generating Schema.org schemas and JSONSchema schemas

 To generate a Schema.org schema deriving directly from the Biothings Schema.org schema, please follow the usage examples below.